aros-development-team/documentation/documentation/developers/autodocs/hidd_hidd.en.rst

      callback - A user-supplied hook which will be called for every driver. hookMsg  - A user-defined data to be passed to the hook.

-     The hook will be called with the following parameters:
+     The hook must be defined using the AROS_UFH family of macros, and it will be called with the following parameters:
          AROS_UFHA(struct Hook *, hook        , A0)
              - A pointer to hook structure itself AROS_UFHA(OOP_Object * , driverObject, A2)